 These are an old family tradition from my Dad's family, originally served in small individual cut-glass nut cups with holiday dinners.
 I serve them for hors d'oeuvres at Thanksgiving and Christmas time.
 I also put some in decorative jelly jars or small festive bags for holiday gifts for friends.

 To roast nuts, place almonds on a non-stick cookie sheet(s) in a single layer and place in heated oven.
 Stir every 5 minutes for the first 10 minutes than every 2 minutes until the nuts become barely golden.
 Do not overcook or the almonds will be tough; when testing for doneness by taste be sure nut is as cool as possible as warm almonds are not as crisp as cool ones.
 It is better to remove almonds from oven and cool, then return if not crisp enough than to overcook.
-I usually cook for 12-15 minutes total, sometimes longer if nuts are not dry when I start.
+I usually cook for 15-20 minutes total,

 When my Dad, Ja, made these almonds he would stir a tablespoon of butter (per cookie sheet) into the warm almonds and salt them lightly.
 I do not add anything.